Responsive image

 Your Crew

-We’re thrilled to expand our partnership with Rock Creek Pack Station with this brand-new mountain photography adventure.
-You’ll be in great hands (and hooves) with RCPS’s expert guides, packers, cooks, and, of course, their sure-footed horses and mules.
+We’re thrilled to continue our partnership with Rock Creek Pack Station with this mountain photography adventure.
+We’ll be in great hands (and hooves) with RCPS’s expert guides, packers, cook and of course, their sure-footed horses

-Ken Lee will serve as your trip leader and photography instructor.
-Ken will always be nearby to offer tips, advice, and in-the-moment coaching.
-Ken will also share his Whole Brain approach to learning photography which focuses on combining the Craft and Creative aspects of image-making.
+Emily Allen will be your trip leader and photography instructor.
+Emily will always be nearby to offer tips, critiques and in-the-moment coaching.

-Images shown are examples of Sierra Nevada landscapes, not necessarily specific locations on our itinerary.
+Images shown are from past Art of Seeing Sierra Nevada workshops, but not necessarily of specific locations on our itinerary.

 Ready to Join the Adventure?